thehuongrbe/books/README.md

 ## The Elements of Statistical Learning Data Mining Inference and Prediction
 ## Automate the boring stuff with python
 ## 机器学习 周志华
+## cuda c programming guide
+## CUDA by example: an introduction to general purpose gpu programming